nuejs/nue/packages/nuejs.org/docs/custom-components.md

 In this structure, the JSON data is embedded within a `<script>` tag of type `application/json`, allowing the component to access it seamlessly on the client side.

 ### Nested HTML and slots
-Slots enable you to build highly reusable, multi-purpose components by allowing a parent component to inherit functionality from a child component.
+Slots enable you to build highly reusable, multipurpose components by allowing a parent component to inherit functionality from a child component.
 Here’s how it works:

 #### Parent component
 The parent component defines a structure that includes a slot for nested content: